What's the beer flavour wheel? Let us explain...

 The beer flavour wheel is for everyone to use, even if it’s just as a beginner wheel before moving onto the more scientific original.
 It aims to give you the words that might be on the tip of your tongue, but you can’t quite spit them out.
 Give the wheel a spin next time you can work out what it is that you’re smelling or tasting.

 The body is slick with alcohol, rich with malts, it has a lot of carbonation and ends really dry with some of the grassy, herbal European hops coming through alongside the spicy yeast.

-Look first to the darker malts with coffee, liquorice and burnt roasted flavours, plus the bitterness they bring (a different kind of bitterness to the hops).
-It’s not a rich beer, instead giving a sharper, drier body of malts.
-The yeast is clean and the hops hang in the back giving some earthy, botanic qualities without much aroma.
+Look first to the darker malts with chocolate, toast and coffee flavours, plus the bitterness they bring (a different kind of bitterness to the hops).
+This is brewed with oatmeal, giving a soft, creamy and smooth mouthfeel.
+Light sweetness on the palate and a dry finish.